Developer Integration Guide

 if ( is_wp_error( $response ) || 200 !== wp_remote_retrieve_response_code( $response ) ) return false;

-$result = json_decode( wp_remote_retrieve_body( $response ), true );
+$body = json_decode( wp_remote_retrieve_body( $response ), true );

 }

-public function clear_update_transient( $upgrader_object, $options ) {
+public function clear_update_transient( $upgrader, $options ) {

-isset( $options['plugins'] )
+if ( isset( $options['action'], $options['type'], $options['plugins'] )

-delete_site_transient( 'update_plugins' );
+) delete_site_transient( 'update_plugins' );

 }